Jail (2021 film)

-Jail is a 2021 Indian Tamil-language action crime film written and directed by Vasanthabalan.
+Jail is a 2021 Indian Tamil-language crime film written and directed by G. Vasanthabalan.
 The film is produced by Sridharan Mariathasan under the production banner of Krikes Cine Creations.
-The film stars G. V. Prakash Kumar, with debutant Abarnathi, Radhika Sarathkumar,.
-G. V. Prakash Kumar has composed music for the film.
-The film is edited by Raymond Derrick Crasta.
-The film was released on 9 December 2021 and received negative reviews from critics but praising GV Prakash's performance and message.
+The film stars G. V. Prakash Kumar, with debutante Abarnathi.
+Prakash Kumar also composed music for the film which was edited by Raymond Derrick Crasta.
+The film was released on 9 December 2021.

 Plot

 Three childhood friends get thrown out of their village under the guise of resettlement.
 In addition to adjusting to the new reality, they must fight for their rights and strive hard to make a living.

 Cast

 Production

-It was announced that G. V. Prakash would act under the direction of Vasanthabalan.
+In 2018, it was announced that G. V. Prakash would act under the direction of Vasanthabalan.
 Prakash started his career as composer with Vasanthabalan's film Veyil (2006).
-Abarnathi, who rose to fame with the reality series Enga Veetu Mapillai, is making her cinematic debut as actress with this film.
+Abarnathi, who rose to fame with the reality series Enga Veetu Mapillai, made her cinematic debut as actress with this film.